 The AGM and Gel batteries overperform flooded acid batteries as they have a longer lifespan and perform better in situations with high electrical demands which are typical of Mercedes-Benz cars.
 AGM batteries are self-replenishing, and never need to have water added to the electrolyte.
-These are known as sealed batteries and often advertised as maintenance free.
+These are known as sealed batteries and are often advertised as maintenance-free.

 AGM and Gel